xRET2pwn/xret2pwn.github.io/_posts/2022-04-24-Access_Token_Part0x01.md

 1. hExistingToken // the returned value of  OpenProcessToken
 2. dwDesiredAccess // Access Rights
 3. lpTokenAttributes // Attributes of the Token
-4. ImpersonationLevel // Impersonation Level of the token we are going to use [SECURITY_IMPERSONATION_LEVEL - Win32 apps | Microsoft Docs](https://docs.microsoft.com/en-us/windows/win32/api/winnt/ne-winnt-security_impersonation_level)
+4. ImpersonationLevel // Impersonation Level of the token we are going to use [SECURITY_IMPERSONATION_LEVEL](https://docs.microsoft.com/en-us/windows/win32/api/winnt/ne-winnt-security_impersonation_level)
 5. TokenType // Token Type
 6. phNewToken // [OUT] New Token Handle variable.